Scrum — the ultimate guide

 1. Start with a Scrum pilot team

 Start by selecting a small, cross-functional team to test Scrum on a single project.
 This allows you to experiment with the framework in a controlled environment before scaling it across the organization.
-The pilot team should consist of a Product Owner, Scrum Master, and a Development Team, ideally made up of individuals who are open to adopting new ways of working.
+The pilot team should consist of a Product Owner, a Scrum Master, and a Development Team, ideally made up of individuals who are open to adopting new ways of working.
 Choose a project that is relatively short-term but complex enough to demonstrate the benefits of Scrum.

 Pro Tip: Ensure the pilot team is fully trained in Scrum and understands its roles and principles.
 Hold an initial Scrum workshop or training session to align everyone on what to expect and how to approach the project.